 Bring your best ideas to life with these practical strategies.

 When it comes to marketing, there’s no shortage of good ideas to explore.
 But choosing the ones with tangible potential and effectively executing them isn’t always as easy.
-Harvard Business Review recently published an article on this topic called “with tactful advice about overcoming fears of failure and where to focus energy.
+Harvard Business Review recently published an article on this topic called “Stop Sabotaging Your Ability to Innovate” with tactful advice about overcoming fears of failure and where to focus energy.
 As a results-driven creative agency, we figured we’d add to the conversation with insight of our own.
 Here are three actionable ways to embrace innovation and see good ideas through.

 1. Think long-term.